 Prep the food

 If you’re not hosting, offer to help.
 If you’re bad at cooking, offer to bring something else, like drinks or games for the kids.
 You can also offer to set the table, do the dishes, or clean up afterward.
-If nothing else, be sure to show plenty of thanks and appreciation of the meal that’s been made for you.
+If nothing else, be sure to show plenty of thanks and appreciation for the meal that’s been made for you.

 Consider limiting alcohol or going alcohol-free

 In many families, alcohol is a common part of holiday festivities.
 However, drinking can also lead to problems and conflicts, which stress the holidays.
 This is especially true if your family (or one particular family member) struggles with moderation.

 If alcohol has contributed to problems in the past, consider putting a cap on how much is served, serving it later in the day, or not serving it at all.
 If you expect pushback from this decision, make sure to announce it ahead of time, so it doesn’t come as a surprise.
 Though it can be a hard conversation to start, it can be a big step towards creating a warm and loving family gathering.

 Family get-togethers, including Thanksgiving, can feel awkward or boring for some family members.
 While kids and teenagers are the most prone to boredom, older adults are also more likely to enjoy a family event if there’s something fun to watch or do.